-In FSSC 22000, ISO 22000:2018 requires a documented hazard control plan and describes how a hazard analysis is to be conducted, for hazards to be identified, evaluated, and controlled.
+In FSSC 22000, ISO 22000:2018 defines the need for a documented hazard control plan and describes how a hazard analysis is to be conducted, for hazards to be identified, evaluated and controlled.
 This is implemented as part of a Food Safety Management System (FSMS).

-FSMA PCHF categorizes the types of controls that should be used to control the hazards as Preventive Controls.
-ISO 22000: 2018 describes critical control points (CCPs), operational prerequisite programs (OPRPs) and PRPs to control the hazards to the acceptable level.
+FSMA PCHF categorizes the types of controls that should be used to control the hazards as Preventive Controls (PC's).
+ISO 22000: 2018 describes the use of critical control points (CCP's), operational prerequisite programs (OPRP's) and PRP's to control the hazards to the acceptable level.

-Organizations seeking FSMA compliance should ensure that their hazard control or food safety plan is properly prepared, their PCQI or equivalent is identified, and that the appropriate preventive controls employed as specified in §117.126 of the PCHF Rule are recognized.
+Organizations seeking FSMA compliance shall ensure that their hazard control or food safety plan is properly prepared, their PCQI or equivalent is identified, and that the appropriate preventive controls employed as specified in §117.126 of the PCHF Rule are recognized.